Hello and Welcome to my Christmas home.

 I decorated our backyard too.
 We have a lovely big terrace under a big porch, which makes it perfected for decorating.

 In the middle pictures there you can see a fun little craft I did with my windows this year.
 I made faux ice flowers on my windows to bring back some sentimental childhood memories (without the discomfort of being cold).

 And that concludes the highlights of my Christmas decorations this year.
 Although I think I’ve got at least a couple more craft projects in me.
-So if you’ve liked what you have seen so far and you don’t want to miss any new projects, may I suggest subscribing or becoming a follower of my blog.

 And if I won’t ‘see’ you anymore before Christmas.
 Please let me wish you and your loved ones